bamboo-research/RemoteControlledCar_VSCode/README.md

 ### Software structure

 The software is splitted into [Abstraction Layers](https://en.wikipedia.org/wiki/Abstraction_layer) so the responsability of each layer are very limited and will make easier the growth and maintenance of the project in a Architectural point of view.
-Combined with a objected-oriented language such as C++ accepted by Arduino, makes the implementation closer to this approach.
+Using a objected-oriented language such as C++ accepted by Arduino, makes the implementation closer to this approach.

 ### Libraries functionalities -> TODO: move to Wiki section